afourmy/pyTSP/README.md

 ![Edge insertion](readme/edge_insertion.png)

 ```
-- Consider every edge.
 - Given an edge, remove it from the tour and insert it at the best possible position.
-- Repeat until no further improvement can be made.
+- Repeat for any edge until no further improvement can be made.
 ```

 # Linear programming